artcogsys/CMS/README.md

 * Why does loss not go down for RL agent?
 * Add other RL algorithms
 * Compare RL efficacy
+* Test probabilistic categorization and compare with NRL
+* probcat task does not converge for new implementation; new implementation is tricky given batch_size>1; terminal states make it hard as well.
-* Can we get rid of epochs alltogether?
+Can we get rid of terminal states alltogether?
+* equalize final and terminal
+* Get rid of epochs altogether.
 Simplifies World code
-* Test probabilistic categorization and compare with NRL